carpentries-incubator/fair-data-management-agriculture/README.md

 ## Citation

-To cite this lesson, please consult with [CITATION](CITATION)
+To cite this lesson, please consult with [citation guidance](CITATION.md)

 ## Funding

-Development of this lesson was initiated by BBSRC funding [FUNDING](FUNDING)
+Development of this lesson was initiated by [BBSRC funding](FUNDING.md)

 [lesson-example]: https://carpentries.github.io/lesson-example
 [cdh]: https://cdh.carpentries.org